 – The following additional sentence is applied

-– Otherwise, If refIdxLX is a reference index to an inter-view reference component or an inter-view only reference component, the depth-based derivation process for median luma motion vector prediction in subclause J.8.3.1.8 is invoked with mbAddrN\mbPartIdxN\subMbPartIdxN, mvLXN, refIdxLXN with N being replaced by A, B, or C, and refIdxLX as the inputs and the output is assigned to the motion vector predictor mvpLX.
+– Otherwise, If refIdxLX is a reference index to an inter-view reference component or an inter-view only reference component, the depth-based derivation process for median luma inter-view motion vector prediction in subclause J.8.3.1.8 is invoked with mbAddrN\mbPartIdxN\subMbPartIdxN, mvLXN, refIdxLXN with N being replaced by A, B, or C, and refIdxLX as the inputs and the output is assigned to the motion vector predictor mvpLX.

+– Otherwise, If refIdxLX is a reference index to an inter reference component or an inter only reference component, the depth-based derivation process for median luma temporal motion vector prediction in subclause J.8.3.1.9 is invoked with mbAddrN\mbPartIdxN\subMbPartIdxN, mvLXN, refIdxLXN with N being replaced by A, B, or C, and refIdxLX as the inputs and the output is assigned to the motion vector predictor mvpLX.

 after the following paragraph in subclause 8.4.1.3